zulip/python-zulip-api/zulip_bots/zulip_bots/bots/codery/README.md

 -   **Jokes** funny programming jokes to lighten up your mood but still keep you focused

--   **Linux Man Page** gets the information about in linux command to zulip

 -   **Calculator** calculates any kind of mathematical operations to do directly on zulip

 -   **Latest Jobs** gives job titles and applications on zulip using the GitHub Jobs API